AuthorizeNet/inperson-sdk-ios/README.md

 ### Initializing the SDK

-    There are two environments: TEST for testing your integration and LIVE for processing real transactions.
+There are two environments: TEST for testing your integration with the Authorize.Net Sandbox enviornmant, and LIVE for processing real transactions.
 Initialize the singleton with the AUTHNET_ENVIRONMENT setting either at the ApplicationDelegate or in the initial UIViewController.
 You must also #import AuthNet.h.

     [AuthNet authNetWithEnvironment:ENV_TEST];

-#Overview
+# Overview

 The Authorize.Net SDK supports five features of an MPoS solution: